BananaPuncher714/LethalQuantities/README.md

 - Should work with custom events and other mods that change enemy spawn settings
 ## Known Incompatibilities
 - LethalLevelLoader - Partial incompatibility with custom dungeon flows
   - LethalLevelLoader prevents this mod from being able to change custom dungeon flow rarities.
-While vanilla dungeon flows work fine, you will need to edit the mod's config which adds the custom dungeon flow specifically.
+While changing vanilla dungeon flow rarities works fine, you will need to edit the mod's config which adds the custom dungeon flow specifically.
 - Moon price changing mods
   - If you modify moon prices, other mods may not be able to change the price correctly, or at all.
 ## Configuration